Get Help Today(855) 593-1695

 Rehabilitation facilities can greatly assist prospective patients with the compassion and expertise needed, from providing them the best medication to digging deeper and discovering hidden triggers for alcohol addiction with in-house counseling.
 To find out more about the benefits of rehab, talk to a treatment provider now.

 Help is out there

 Alcoholism Treatment Methods

 Fortunately, alcoholism treatment programs can be highly effective when conducted by top-notch treatment facilities, and future patients have many treatment options to choose from.
-Obtaining treatment from qualified inpatient rehab facilities is ideal for assisting you with your journey into sobriety.
+Obtaining treatment from qualified inpatient rehab facilities can assist in an individual’s journey to recovery.

-In inpatient rehabilitation facilities, staff members offer the supervision and care needed for patients to get the best results.
+At inpatient rehabilitation facilities, staff members offer the supervision and care needed for patients to get the best results.
 Patients are removed from external distractions that can encourage relapses or triggers.
-Outpatient rehab facilities offer patients the ability to recover while tending to their normal daily routines.
+Outpatient rehab facilities offer patients the ability to recover without removing them from their daily routines or obligations.

-Alcohol detox, (also known as detoxification) procedures are often used, helping cleanse the body of alcohol and other substances.
+Alcohol detox, (also known as detoxification) procedures are often used to help cleanse the body of alcohol and other substances.
 Detox generally takes up to a week, although the exact time will vary between facilities and patients.
-Through detox, alcohol is purged from the body, and the drinker’s system is cleansed.
-Detox involves a three-step process.
+During detox, alcohol is purged from the body, and the drinker’s system is cleansed.
+Medication can be used to assist the detox process.

 Medications may be prescribed by medical health professionals to greatly reduce the need to drink alcohol and alleviate withdrawal symptoms.

-Although most patients experience discomfort during detox, the medicines prescribed to them will also lessen other discomfort (such as symptoms of withdrawal) experienced during treatment.
+Although most patients experience discomfort during detox, the medicines prescribed will also lessen other discomfort (such as symptoms of withdrawal) experienced during treatment.
 Performing detox alone is not suggested.
 Going “cold turkey” for alcoholism, alcohol addiction, or alcohol abuse can have serious side effects, such as severe dehydration, seizures, and hallucinations, some of which can be fatal.

 Other Alcoholism Treatment Methods